 Concern provides the phone numbers of the participating schools and adjudicator panel.
 If a debate team or an adjudicator has not shown up after 15 minutes they should be called.
 If a debate team has not shown up and you are unable to contact them after 30 minutes the debate will be forfeited.
-If there are two adjudicators present and the third has not shown up or is not in contact the debate should proceed after 15 minutes past the scheduled start time.
+If there is one adjudicator present and the second has not shown up or is not in contact the debate should proceed with one adjudicator after 15 minutes past the scheduled start time.